dongtiandemeng/QingApp/README.md

 # QingApp

-The QingApp based ionic2 and Angular2.
+The QingApp based on ionic2 and Angular2.

 For fun!